Shopify/mobile-buy-sdk-ios/README.md

 ## Card Vaulting [⤴](#table-of-contents)

-The Buy SDK offers support for native checkout via GraphQL, which let's you complete a checkout with a credit card.
-However, it does not accept credit card numbers directly.
-Instead, you'll have to vault the credit cards via the standalone, PCI-compliant web service.
+The Buy SDK offers support for native checkout via GraphQL, which lets you complete a checkout with a credit card.
+However, it doesn't accept credit card numbers directly.
+Instead, you need to vault the credit cards via the standalone, PCI-compliant web service.
 The Buy SDK makes it easy with `Card.Client`.

 ### Card Client [⤴](#table-of-contents)

 Like `Graph.Client`, the `Card.Client` manages your interactions with the card server that provides opaque credit card tokens.
 The tokens are used to complete checkouts.
-After collectng the user's credit card information in a secure maner, create a credit card representation and submit a vault request:
+After collecting the user's credit card information in a secure manner, create a credit card representation and submit a vault request:

 ```swift
 // let checkout: Storefront.Checkout